Wolfspeed call volume above normal and directionally bullish

-Bullish option flow detected in Wolfspeed (WOLF) with 19,101 calls trading, 2.0x expected, and implied vol increasing over 5 points to 116.34%.
-Jan-25 9 calls and Apr-25 20 calls are the most active options, with total volume in those strikes near 5,000 contracts.
-The Put/Call Ratio is 0.12.
+Bullish option flow detected in Wolfspeed (WOLF) with 14,072 calls trading, 4x expected, and implied vol increasing over 6 points to 122.96%.
+11/29 weekly 8 calls and Dec-24 10.5 calls are the most active options, with total volume in those strikes near 3,600 contracts.
+The Put/Call Ratio is 0.17.
 Earnings are expected on January 29th.

 Don't Miss our Black Friday Offers: